insolar/insolar/docs/source/architecture.rst

 Contract execution methods that run longer than one full pulse must be explicitly declared with an *execution duration* policy.

 A contract that does not produce the same results under given conditions will not pass :ref:`validation <execution_validation>`.
 In this case, all expended efforts will be at the cost of the party that deploys the contract (as opposed to the caller).
-Insolar records information on spent efforts in :term:`sidelines <sideline>` and can track assigned limits, however, the actual billing and payment execution must be handled by :ref:`governance logic <domains>` (i.e., by other contracts).
+Insolar records information on spent efforts in :term:`sidelines <sideline>` and can track assigned limits.
+However, the actual billing and payment execution must be handled by :ref:`governance logic <domains>` (i.e., by other contracts).

-Although :ref:`virtual nodes <virtual>` are used to isolate contracts incompatible with security or governance rules, the new contract's code can only be introduced to Insolar as source code, with compilation and static inspection performed by :ref:`nodes <multi_role_nodes>` in accordance with an applicable :ref:`governance model <fed_of_clouds>`.
+Although :ref:`virtual nodes <virtual>` are used to isolate contracts incompatible with security or governance rules, the new contract code can only be introduced to Insolar as source code, with compilation and static inspection performed by :ref:`nodes <multi_role_nodes>` in accordance with an applicable :ref:`governance model <fed_of_clouds>`.

 To provide contract execution determinism, Insolar utilizes its :ref:`network consistency <network_consistency>`.